LI3DS/pg-li3ds/README.rst

 - Trajectories
 - Lidar point clouds
-- Image metadata (we do not plan as of now to store the actual images in the database)
+- Image metadata

+The trajectory, lidar and image data is not directly stored in the database.
+The original data file remain on the file system, and links are created from the database to files on the file system.
+In the case of the trajectory and lidar data Foreign Data Wrappers are used.

 ============
 Trajectories